Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

 just do X?"* and you *do* need to let them know that you are the expert here and they don't really know what they're talking about...
 But there's still a right way and a wrong way of going about that.

+Don't try to use techno-babble to satisfy your ego, it ostracises people and gives us a bad name.

 ## Be Respectful